 As the Metro Council, staff, and the Task Force develop the regional ballot measure, the primary attention should focus on creating and upholding a fair, inclusive, and transparent process in order to create a dynamic, equitable ballot measure.
 The Task Force’s first action should be to develop recommendations to accomplish this outcome.
 As part of implementing these recommendations, the Metro Council should adopt ground rules or community agreements to ensure that all parties adhere to a fair, inclusive, and transparent process.
 At a minimum, the ground rules should:

-- Direct Metro Councilors, staff, and Task Force members to avoid all private conversations that could undermine this fair, inclusive and transparent process in creating the ballot measure.
+- Inform Metro Councilors, staff, and Task Force members that conversations to develop the measure language are subject to public records laws as part of a broader fair, inclusive, and transparent process in creating the ballot measure.